qutip/governance/annual-reports/report-2022.md

 - Simon Cross worked on QuTiP full-time at RIKEN this year, funded via the Moonshot grant program.

+### Institut Quantique

+- Eric Giguère worked on QuTiP at the Institut Quantique of Sherbrooke university this year.

 ### Unitary Fund

 - QuTiP is supported by Unitary Fund as an affiliated project.